-- 1.1 prepare and present building design projects of diverse scale, complexity, and type in a variety of contexts, using a range of media, and in response to a brief; - 1.2 understand the constructional and structural systems, the environmental strategies and the regulatory requirements that apply to the design and construction of a comprehensive design project; - 1.3 develop a conceptual and critical approach to architectural design that integrates and satisfies the aesthetic aspects of a building and the technical requirements of its construction and the needs of the user. - GC2 Adequate knowledge of the histories and theories of architecture and the related arts, technologies and human sciences.
+1.1 prepare and present building design projects of diverse scale, complexity, and type in a variety of contexts, using a range of media, and in response to a brief;

+1.2 understand the constructional and structural systems, the environmental strategies and the regulatory requirements that apply to the design and construction of a comprehensive design project;

+1.3 develop a conceptual and critical approach to architectural design that integrates and satisfies the aesthetic aspects of a building and the technical requirements of its construction and the needs of the user.

-GC2 The graduate will have knowledge of:
+GC2 Adequate knowledge of the histories and theories of architecture and the related arts, technologies and human sciences.

-- 2.1 the cultural, social and intellectual histories, theories and technologies that influence the design of buildings; - 2.2 the influence of history and theory on the spatial, social, and technological aspects of architecture: - 2.3 the application of appropriate theoretical concepts to studio design projects, demonstrating a reflective and critical approach. - GC3 Knowledge of the fine arts as an influence on the quality of architectural design.
+2.1 the cultural, social and intellectual histories, theories and technologies that influence the design of buildings;

+2.2 the influence of history and theory on the spatial, social, and technological aspects of architecture;

+2.3 the application of appropriate theoretical concepts to studio design projects, demonstrating a reflective and critical approach.

-GC3 The graduate will have knowledge of:
+GC3 Knowledge of the fine arts as an influence on the quality of architectural design.

-- 3.1 how the theories, practices and technologies of the arts influence architectural design; - 3.2 the creative application of the fine arts and their relevance and impact on architecture: - 3.3 the creative application of such work to studio design projects, in terms of their conceptualisation and representation.
+3.1 how the theories, practices and technologies of the arts influence architectural design;

+3.2 the creative application of the fine arts and their relevance and impact on architecture;

+3.3 the creative application of such work to studio design projects, in terms of their conceptualisation and representation.